-Click here on ‘safety recalls’ to visit our simple online tool to determine if your Lincoln or Mercury vehicle is included in any recall.
-Simply enter your vehicle’s 17-character identification number (VIN) to see any open safety, compliance or emissions recalls, including those that relate to Takata, as well as customer satisfaction programs.
-You can find your vehicle’s identification number (VIN) on a metal plate located on the lower portion of the instrument panel, just inside the windshield on the driver side.
+Click here on safety recalls to visit our simple online tool to determine if your Lincoln or Mercury vehicle is included in any recall.
+Simply enter your vehicle’s 17-character Vehicle Identification Number (VIN) to see any open safety, compliance or emissions recalls, including those that relate to Takata, as well as customer satisfaction programs.
+You can find your VIN on a metal plate located on the lower portion of the instrument panel, just inside the windshield on the driver side.
 It is most easily viewed from outside the vehicle.
 Please refer to your owner’s guide for the specific location in your vehicle.

-Both the National Highway Traffic Safety Administration (NHTSA) and Takata have indicated that the highest risk vehicles include older vehicles in areas with the most exposure to a combination of both high humidity and high temperature cycling.
-There are a number of different recalls related to Takata airbag inflators; in every case Ford Motor Company is working closely with NHTSA to prioritize vehicle repairs and is working closely with the Agency to ensure our customers are informed on the status of repair availability of their vehicles.
+Both The National Highway Traffic Safety Administration (NHTSA) and Takata have indicated that the highest risk vehicles include older models in areas with the most exposure to a combination of both high humidity and high temperature cycling.
+There are a number of different recalls related to Takata airbag inflators; in every case Lincoln Motor Company is working closely with NHTSA to prioritize vehicle repairs and is working closely with NHTSA to ensure our customers are informed on the status of repair availability of their vehicles.

-No. NHTSA estimates that frontal air bags saved 2,400 lives in 2014 alone.
-According to NHTSA, it is far more likely that, if you are involved in a crash, your air bag will perform properly and protect you than it will rupture and cause harm.
-An airbag that is purposely disabled has a 100-percent chance of failing to provide any protection in a crash.
+No. NHTSA estimates that frontal airbags saved 2,400 lives in 2014 alone.
+According to NHTSA, it is far more likely that, if you are involved in a crash, your airbag will perform properly and protect you than it will rupture and cause harm.
+An airbag that is purposely disabled will fail to provide any protection in a crash.

 If your vehicle is affected, you will receive a letter from Lincoln notifying you of the recall.
 When parts become available, we will notify you by mail that you should schedule an appointment with your dealer to have your vehicle serviced for the recall.
 If your vehicle experiences an issue in the meantime, you should contact your local dealership.

-The unprecedented volume and scope of the industry-wide Takata airbag inflator recalls have created unique replacement part challenges for all vehicle manufacturers and global part suppliers.
-At NHTSA’s request, Ford Motor Company issued safety recalls for vehicles with certain Takata inflators even though replacement inflators with a different propellant would not be available for months or even years while new inflators are being redesigned and manufactured.
+The unprecedented volume and scope of the industry-wide Takata airbag inflator recalls have created unique replacement part challenges for all vehicle manufacturers and global parts suppliers.
+At NHTSA’s request, Lincoln Motor Company issued safety recalls for vehicles with certain Takata inflators even though replacement inflators with a different propellant would not be available for months or even years while new inflators are being redesigned and manufactured.

-The repair procedure could differ depending on the vehicle.
-When you receive a letter alerting you that parts are available, the letter will describe the repair and provide a guideline of how long it will take.
+The repair procedure could vary depending on the vehicle.
+When you receive a letter alerting you that parts are available, it will describe the repair and provide a guideline of how long it will take.
 When you receive the letter, please contact your dealer to schedule a service appointment.
-At that time, your dealer will be able to tell you approximately how long the recall repair will take.
+At that time, your dealer will be able to tell you approximately how long the repair will take.

-Ford Motor Company is not providing long-term loaner vehicles at this time.
-Lincoln dealers are committed to providing excellent customer service and may be able to provide loaner vehicles while the vehicle is being serviced on an as-needed basis, depending on vehicle availability and customer needs.
+Lincoln Motor Company is not providing long-term loaner vehicles at this time.
+Lincoln Dealers are committed to providing excellent customer service and may be able to provide loaner vehicles while your vehicle is being serviced on an as-needed basis, depending on vehicle availability and customer needs.

-For additional information, please visit NHTSA’s website dedicated to the Takata recall.
+For additional information, please visit NHTSA’s website dedicated to the Takata airbag inflator recall issue.